sanusishafii989/Data-Analysis-Projects/jupiter_Notebook/README.md

 The top companies hiring data scientists include both local and international firms, reflecting a diverse demand for data science skills across different sectors.
 In-Demand Skills:

-Python, SQL, and machine learning are the top skills required for data scientists.
+`Python`, `SQL`, and `Machine Learning` are the top skills required for data scientists.
 For data analysts, Excel and data visualization tools are crucial, while data engineers need expertise in big data technologies and cloud platforms.
 These insights provide a comprehensive overview of the data science job market in Nigeria, highlighting key trends and demands.

 View my notebook with detailed steps here: [1-EDA_Data_Scientist_Jobs_in_Nigeria.ipynb](1-EDA_Data_Scientist_Jobs_in_Nigeria.ipynb).